 His Assembly Bill 1620 – which was sponsored by the cities of Santa Monica and West Hollywood – would add a compassionate exception from the Costa-Hawkins vacancy decontrol law.
 Under Costa-Hawkins, when a rent-controlled unit is vacated, the rent for that unit jumps to the latest market rate for the new occupants.
 But if 1620 becomes law, it would allow persons with disabilities and other mobility issues – in older buildings lacking elevators – to move from their current unit on an upper floor of a building to an open unit on the first floor, without a change in rent.
 Zbur says even this common-sense measure has been a battle given how hard it is to ever challenge Costa-Hawkins in Sacramento.
 But he thinks now that the California Apartment Association has changed its stance from opposition to neutrality, it may have a chance.

 Zbur also spoke about buttressing the financial security of former foster youth, 25 percent of whom become homeless at some point after reaching adulthood.
 He says that while they benefit from an assistance program now called the Independent Living Program, that assistance goes away if they have accumulated $5,000 or more in savings.
-But, Zbur said, “We want these young people to have $5,000 in savings that we have.
-But that’s some of what you do to have housing security, right?
+But, Zbur said, “We want these young people to have $5,000 in savings.
+That’s some of what you do to have housing security, right?
 To have a little bit of a nest egg to turn back on if you lose your job.”
 He has legislation that would allow for such savings while still receiving help.

 In addition to housing and affordability, Zbur discussed his initiatives around clean energy.
 His AB 3, The California Offshore Wind and Jobs Act, would accelerate California’s ability to expand offshore wind turbines to the level we need to move off of Diablo Canyon nuclear power plant and gas-powered plants.
 He says the key to making offshore wind happen is the construction of new, expanded, and deeper ports.